eogas/blog/source/_drafts/Dependency-Injection-Principles-Practices-and-Patterns.md

 The reason this example is so powerful is that every developer has written the tightly coupled version of this application.
 When you're a beginner, and for many people for the rest of your career, this is just how you write software.
 I'm not too proud to admit that it wasn't immediately obvious to me how the loosely coupled version should be written.
 This example is great, because it clearly demonstrates the goals of Inversion of Control, and how to achieve them through DI.

+{% blockquote DIPPP page 67, Dependency Inversion Principle %}
+...abstractions should be owned by the module using the abstractions.
+In this context, "owned" means that the consuming module has control over the shape of the abstraction, and it's distributed with that module, rather than with the module that implements it. **The consuming module should be able to define the abstraction in a way that benefits itself the most.**
+{% endblockquote %}

-Beyond these two chapters, the book makes constant reference to the [SOLID principles](https://en.wikipedia.org/wiki/SOLID).
+The book makes constant reference to the [SOLID principles](https://en.wikipedia.org/wiki/SOLID).
 One might think that [Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle) is the only principle that comes into play with DI, but this couldn't be further from the truth.
 As I said, this is more of an architecture book.
 Most of the concepts demonstrated via DI are directly applicable to maintaining one or more of the SOLID principles, and the authors never miss an opportunity to point it out.

 ## DI Patterns/Anti-patterns/Code Smells
 Once the book starts diving into proper DI pattners, three important concepts are introduced: